Jason Garrison: Florida Panthers (2008–2012)

-Vancouver Canucks
+Vancouver Canucks (2012–2014)

 Becoming an unrestricted free agent in the off-season, Garrison signed a six-year, $27.6 million contract with the Vancouver Canucks on July 1, 2012.
 His $4.6 million cap hit constituted a nearly sevenfold increase of his previous season's $675,000 salary.
 In the months ahead of his free agency, Garrison went on record as being interested in playing for the Canucks, his hometown team.
 Due to the 2012–13 NHL lockout, Garrison's debut with his new team was delayed until February 2013.
 Upon the commencement of NHL play, his struggles to adjust with his new team were well-publicized, as he was taken off the powerplay unit and separated from his intended defensive partner, Alexander Edler, within the first month.
-He would find success with Dan Hamhuis later in the season, however, reprising his role as a defensive-defenseman with a booming shot.
+He would find success with Dan Hamhuis later in the season, however, reprising his role as a defensive defenseman with a booming shot.

-Tampa Bay Lightning
+Tampa Bay Lightning (2014–2017)

 On June 27, 2014, Garrison was traded to the Tampa Bay Lightning (along with the rights to Jeff Costello and a seventh-round draft pick in the 2015 NHL Entry Draft) in exchange for a second-round pick in the 2014 NHL Entry Draft.
 The pick was traded by Vancouver for forward Linden Vey.

 On October 31, 2015, Garrison skated in his 400th career NHL game, a 1–3 loss to the visiting Boston Bruins.

 On January 8, 2017, Garrison played in his 500th career NHL game.

-Vegas Golden Knights
+Vegas Golden Knights (2017–2018)

 On June 21, 2017, Garrison was selected by the Vegas Golden Knights in the 2017 NHL Expansion Draft.
 The Knights received the rights to Nikita Gusev, a second-round pick in the 2017 NHL Entry Draft and a fourth-round pick in the 2018 NHL Entry Draft for selecting Garrison from the Lightning.
 On October 27, Garrison was placed on waivers by the Golden Knights, and was then sent to the Golden Knights' AHL affiliate, the Chicago Wolves, on October 28.

-Edmonton Oilers
+Edmonton Oilers (2018)

 On August 28, 2018, Garrison signed a professional tryout (PTO) contract with the Edmonton Oilers, and on October 2, signed a one-year contract with the Oilers to begin the 2018–19 season.
 Initially starting as a healthy scratch, Garrison drew into the lineup for the Oilers appearing in 17 games for 1 goal before on December 30, 2018, Garrison was included in a trade by the Oilers (along with Drake Caggiula) to the Chicago Blackhawks in exchange for Brandon Manning and Robin Norell.
 The following day, Garrison was placed on waivers by the Blackhawks and upon clearing was assigned to join their AHL affiliate, the Rockford IceHogs, on January 1, 2019.
 After failing to report to the IceHogs, Garrison was placed on unconditional waivers by the Blackhawks in order to mutually terminate his contract on January 2, 2019.